QuakedK/Oneclick/Unsupported Features.md

 (Bluetooth)

 Natively Oneclick disables Bluetooth, but most Bluetooth devices with usb dongles allow for use and connection even after Oneclick.
 If your device has no dongle and requires full wireless connection I would not recommend using Oneclick.
 The process of reverting Bluetooth is long and tedious, requiring you to enable a lot of disabled services basically making the debloat aspect of Oneclick useless.
-Not recommended but here's a [Bluetooth Fixer](https://github.com/QuakedK/Downloads/blob/main/Bluetooth%20Fixer.bat).
 ___

 (Wifi)